 Future Steps, Preparation for Life.

 Holden believes that preparation for post-high school life is incomplete without the skills, tools, and experiences students receive through our Transition Program.
 Many young people who have struggled in traditional settings develop self-limiting beliefs about what they are capable of in the world.
-Such beliefs can keep students from investing in their studies, taking ownerships of their lives, going to college, or even applying for jobs or internships.
+Such beliefs can keep students from investing in their studies, taking ownership of their lives, going to college, or even applying for jobs or internships.

 Holden’s Transition Program provides the skills and tools students need for their post-high school lives.
-The Transition Program works to help students realize their real-world strengths and gifts through counseling support, engagement in the broader community through internships, jobs, and community service opportunities, and the formation of a concrete post high school plan.
+The Transition Program works to help students realize their real-world strengths and gifts through counseling support, engagement in the broader community through internships, jobs, and community service opportunities, and the formation of a concrete post-high school plan.

 Transition support includes:

 - Grade Level Projects.
 With staff support, students complete projects of their own design leading to a job or internship and a plan for life after high school.

 - Dreams, Passions, & Visions (DPV).
 A class about self-exploration and pursuing a great life.
 Students create vision boards, build support teams, make resumes, learn to name their skills, look for jobs, volunteer and internship opportunities, and do many self-exploration exercises.

 - College Empowerment.
 It provides students a supportive environment in which to discover their options and commiserate with peers.
 Students gain a better understanding of the college admissions process, test-taking skills, and perspective on different colleges and college life.
 Together we make sure students choose schools that are the right fit, take steps to fulfill admissions requirements, and create the best possible versions of applications.

 - Focus on Social Emotional Learning (SEL).
 The 5 tenets of SEL (self-awareness, self-management, social awareness, relationship skills, and responsible decision making) are woven into the fabric of the school and supported by all programs, classes, and staff.